yamotech/activerecord-dbt/README.md

       tests:
       - not_null
   - name: companies
-    description: |-
-      # Write a logical_name of the 'companies' table.
+    description: Write a logical_name of the 'companies' table.
-      Write a description of the 'companies' table.
     columns:
     - name: id
       description: id